 Annual Design for Change Singapore Challenge

 The Design for Change Singapore Challenge is one of Singapore’s largest Inter-School Challenges recognising young change makers and their meaningful work.
-Each year schools submit their projects, their social innovation, which are evaluated by an expert panel of judges to determine the winners.
+Each year schools submit their social innovation projects, which are evaluated by an expert panel of judges to determine the winners.
 Submitted stories reach more than 70 nations as part of the Global Design for Change network

 The Annual ‘Be the Change’ Celebration is a culminating event of the Design for Change Singapore Challenge to celebrate and share the inspiring work of our young change makers.
 The event is an opportunity for young people, teachers, social sector organisations, parents and media to connect and get inspired.